sainnhe/everforest/README.md

 The only difference between forest-night and forest-dusk is that the [color temperature](https://en.wikipedia.org/wiki/Color_temperature) of forest-dusk is lower.

+forest-dusk is designed to use without redshift/f.lux, but you may not be satisfied with the temperature.
+I would recommend to use forest-night with redshift/f.lux, you can adjust the color temperature by yourself in this way.

 To use forest-dusk instead of forest-night, replace `night` in the following steps with `dusk`.

 ### Vim